syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridColumn

-The [GridColumn](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) is the base column type of all the columns.
+The [GridColumn](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) is the base column type of all columns.
 Hence its properties are used by all the columns.
 The following sub-sections explain about properties and customizations of GridColumn:

 ### Binding options

-The display content of GridColumn is determined from [GridColumn.DisplayBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~DisplayBinding.html) property.
-It gets or sets the display binding that associates the GridColumn with a property in the data source.
+The display content of GridColumn is determined from the [GridColumn.DisplayBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~DisplayBinding.html) property.
+It gets or sets display binding that associates the GridColumn with a property in the data source.

 The actual bound value of the GridColumn is determined from [GridColumn.ValueBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~ValueBinding.html) property.
-It gets or sets the value binding that associates the GridColumn with a property in the data source.
+It gets or sets value binding that associates the GridColumn with a property in the data source.

 #### Mapping column to particular property